 Last time in our Crochet 101 series, we covered how to make a chain stitch.
 Once you have that foundation chain, you’re ready to add rows and texture, and to actually start crocheting something.
 Today, we’re going to start with a single crochet tutorial.
 This is the most basic crochet stitch and it’s the one you’ll use most often when you’re starting out.
 This lesson is also going to be a double lesson; once I show you how to single crochet (or SC), I’ll also show you how to turn the work and add rows.
 This might be a long post, so let’s get started!

-If you need to refresh, you can go ahead and check out the other lessons in the Crochet 101 series.
 Any new skill takes some time to master, so if you aren’t where you want to be yet, just keep going!
 You’ll get better with practice.
-It might also help to see a pictured set of instructions.

 Single Crochet Tutorial